moatboy/moatboy.github.io/docs/AAPL.md

 ---

+{: .warning }
+>The moat rating and valuation are meant to reflect a pessimistic outlook, signaling potential competitive pressures and limited growth.
+This ensures that some margin of safety is already baked in.

 **Brand**

 Apple's brand is deeply embedded in its customer base.
 It consistently ranks as one of Interbrand's top global brands with high brand strength and its customers repeatedly demonstrate their willingness to pay more for Apple products than they would for equivalent products from other manufacturers (see Helmer's Costco vs. Tiffany ring example).